Joalor64GH/BEAT-Engine/README.md

 * sudo pacman -Sy haxe --noconfirm

-### VS Community
+### Visual Studio Community
 https://my.visualstudio.com/Downloads?q=visual%20studio%202017&wt.mc_id=o~msft~vscom~older-downloads

-> ### VS Community Setup
+> ### Visual Studo Community Setup

-once you download and install VS Community, on the "Workloads" tab, select "Desktop Development with C++"

-near the "Install" button, there's a Drop-Down menu, click on it, Select "Download first, then Install"

-now wait until it finishes, it is recommended to reboot your PC once it finishes, but it's not needed at all
+Once you download and install VS Community, on the "Workloads" tab, select "Desktop Development with C++" Near the "Install" button, there's a Drop-Down menu, click on it, Select "Download first, then Install" Now wait until it finishes, it is recommended to reboot your PC once it finishes, but it's not needed at all

 # Terminal Setup & Compiling Game

-on Windows, press "Windows+R" and type in "cmd", if you don't like cmd, or you just use something different, open that program instead cmd is usually faster, that's why I'm recommending it!
+Windows: Press "Windows + R" and type in "cmd", if you don't like cmd, or you just use something different, open that program instead cmd is usually faster, that's why I'm recommending it!

-on Linux, press "CTRL+ALT+T" and a Terminal window should open -- although, if you are on linux, you probably know that already
+Linux: press "CTRL + ALT + T" and a Terminal window should open -- although, if you are on linux, you probably know that already

-type in these commands
+## Type in these commands:

 * haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc
 * haxelib git linc_luajit https://github.com/nebulazorua/linc_luajit.git